benkemt/JaegerGettingStarted/README.md

-# Jaeger + OpenTelemetry + .NET 8 Demo
+# Jaeger + OpenTelemetry + .NET 9 Demo

-This project demonstrates how to integrate OpenTelemetry with Jaeger for distributed tracing in a .NET 8 Web API application.
+This project demonstrates how to integrate OpenTelemetry with Jaeger for distributed tracing in a .NET 9 Web API application, including Entity Framework Core database operations.

 ## 🎯 Learning Objectives